Prior and Posterior Predictive Checking in Bayesian Estimation

 Using all posterior draws for ppc type 'stat_2d' by default.

-Okay, if we split out per trial type our model doesn’t fully capture all bumps but it’s not to bad.
+Okay, if we split out per trial type our model doesn’t fully capture all bumps but it’s not too bad.
 The general mean and standard deviation are captured well.
 Now let’s check where we encountered problems last time.

 pp_check(fit_ml, prefix = "ppc", type = "intervals_grouped", group = "id",